 How may I ensure that the application process goes smoothly?

 In order to facilitate communications with the school(s) to which you apply, please make sure that all the information you provide on the application is the same as what is on file at your child’s current school.
 All contact information such as phone numbers, addresses, and e-mail must be current.
 Your child’s name on the application form should match the name on the child’s birth certificate.
 It is important that you check for e-mails sent by the application system.

 When and how will I know if my child was accepted by a school?

-I got into a magnet school on my list, and I would like to accept the seat.
+I got into a magnet or choice school on my list, and I would like to accept the seat.
 What should I do next?

 Accept the offered seat either online (for parents that submitted an online application) or in person.
-Deliver, in person, the documents listed below and sign the entrance agreement.
+Deliver, in person, the documents listed below and sign the entrance agreement if applicable.
 Complete the campus enrollment process.
-For offers received on March 22, 2018, you will have 2 weeks to accept the offered seat and make arrangements with the school to submit the following documents:
+For offers received on January 30, 2020, you will have 2 weeks to accept the offered seat and make arrangements with the school to submit the following documents: